adavisfoy/Credit_Risk_Analysis/README.md

 ## Results:
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.

-Measuring "Precision" gives us the ability to say whether or not our predicated positive observations actually were positive observations.
-Precision takes into account both testing and training data (???).
+- Measuring "Precision" (aka positive predictive value - PPV) gives us the ability to say whether or not our predicated positive observations actually were positive observations.
+  - Precision = TP / (TP + FP).
-Measuring "Recall" helps us evaluate whether or not we are missing out on other positive observations (e.g. false negatives).
-Recall only takes into account our predicated values (???).
+- Measuring "Recall" (or sensitivity) helps us evaluate whether or not we are missing out on other positive observations (e.g. false negatives).
+We must evaluate both true positives and false negatives.
+Recall is a measure of how many of our actual positives were correctly predicted.
+  - Recall = TP / (TP + FN)

 **Supervised Learning Models: Performance Summary**